The most interesting facts about North Macedonia, from the “Balkan Elvis” to the birthplace of Mother Teresa.

 23. The North Macedonian town of Struga is home to the world’s oldest international poetry festival, the Struga Poetry Evenings (SPE).
 The SPE began in 1961 and has awarded its most prestigious award, the Golden Wreath, to some of the world’s most eminent poets.

 24. Another well-known North Macedonian landmark is the Painted Mosque.
-First built in the 15th century under Ottoman rule, the mosque is known for its multicoloured facade made up of a patchwork of rectangular panels.
+First built in the 15th century under Ottoman rule, the mosque is known for its multicolored facade made up of a patchwork of rectangular panels.

 Every effort has been made to verify these facts about North Macedonia using primary sources.
 However, if you find an error or have any questions, please contact us.